kayabaNerve/threshold-threshold-ecdsa/write-up.md

 ### Practical Comments on Security

+This section attempts to comment on the security of the composition provided *in an informal, practical manner*.

 This protocol fundamentally relies on [CL15](https://eprint.iacr.org/2015/047) standing.
 Additionally, it requires the proofs used be valid.

-This section attempts to comment on the security of the composition provided *in an informal, practical manner*.
+So far, I've most preferred the "Root Assumption" over the "Strong Root Assumption" or "Rough Order Assumption".
+The "Rough Order Assumption" assumes statistical properties of unknown orders and no proofs relying it serve as proofs of knowledge.
+The "Strong Root Assumption" assumes more than the "Root Assumption" while simultaneously having less efficient proofs (due to requiring repetition).

 - The security of the ECC nonces.